On hidden cofounders

 He did this for months on end til he closed.
 He has operated for years with loyalty, honesty, and gratitutde (his first customer (now turned friend) is still a part of our lives today).

 The more I learn about the risks he took, with kids, his elderly mother and his elderly grandmother (!) to care for, the more his success feels extra sweet.
-But there is an overlooked seed of his success, and that’s my mother-in-law.
-His hidden cofounder.
+But there is an overlooked seed of his success, and that’s my mother-in-law, his hidden cofounder.

 (There she is!
 Here we were trying to find hot dessert in the french concession in wintry Shanghai.)